-To configure an OAuth Attribute Value Rule:
+To configure an OAuth Attribute Value rule:

-- 1. Enter the Attribute Name you want to match to an attribute associated with an OAuth Access token.
-For example: Group. - 2.
-In the Attribute Value box, enter a value for the attribute.
-For example, Sales. - ➡ Info: If you want to match more attributes, create more OAuth Attribute Value Rules or use the OAuth Groovy Script Rule. - 3.
-Select Negate if when a match is found, access is not allowed. - ➡ Info: Verify what you enter for the attribute.
-If you enter an attribute that does not exist (for example, misspell it) and you select Negate, the rule will always succeed. - 4.
-Click SAVE.
+- 1. Select an Attribute Name you want to match to an attribute associated with an OAuth access token. - 2.
+In the Attribute Value box, enter the value to match. - Note: The attribute values come from the contract in your OAuth access token manager in PingFederate.
+See Defining the Access Token Attribute Contract for more information. - 3.
+Add additional rows of attribute name/value pairs as needed. - Note: If multiple rows are included here, all conditions must match in order for the rule to match. - 4.
+Select Negate if when a match is found, access is not allowed. - → Info: Verify what you enter for the attribute.
+If you enter an attribute that does not exist (for example, misspell it) and you select Negate, the rule will always succeed. - Click Save.

-OAuth Groovy Script Rule
+OAuth Groovy Script rule

 Determines whether to grant access to a target Site based on the results returned from a Groovy script that evaluates request details and OAuth details.
-This Rule allows you to create more sophisticated OAuth Scope and OAuth Attribute Value Rules.
+This Rule allows you to create more sophisticated OAuth Scope and OAuth Attribute Value Rules for API applications.